 What’s more, supposedly ‘reputable’ brand names or products supplied by pharmaceutical companies provided no assurance from the high levels of lead.

-The good news is, in recent years, lead contamination appears to have been reduced to levels that are no longer a concern.
+The good news is that, in recent years, lead contamination appears to have been reduced to levels that are no longer a concern.

 However, lead contamination isn’t the only potential problem…